con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Accompanied by countless Vajrapāṇis,
 With features such as fierce, turbulent frowns,
-Heroes, subduers of the hard to tame,
+Subduers of the hard to tame, heroes,
 Appearing with heroic, hideous forms, (3)

 * 3a, *bhṛkuṭītaraṅgapramukhair*: Tribe (2016: 118 n.
 34) notes that Vilāsavajra may have understood the this quarter along the lines of, 'Accompanied by countless Vajrapāṇis, foremost of whom is Bhṛkuṭītaraṅga...'.
 Tribe did not feel there was, however, enough evidence to incorporate this interpretation into his main translation.
 We believe this interpretation is indeed the most natural reading of Vilāśavajra's commentary, and it does not conflict with the Tibetan translations of the root text.
 Vimalamitra, however, and probably a majority of Tibetan commentators, have understood the verse as simply describing the physical features of the accompanying Vajrapāṇis.